Pavan-1997/K8s_RBAC/README.md

 - RBAC is related to security

-- They can be divided into two types of management:
+- They can be divided the types of management:
 	- Users (If having a K8s cluster locally in Minikube or Kind out of the box we get admin access by default, Kubernetes Adminstrator in production will define access for dev, qe)
 	- Service Accounts (Managing the access for the services in the cluster like malicious pod deleting configmaps,secrets or content related to API server) (These are the YAML files)
 	- Roles/Cluster Roles